miikaah/musa/README.md

 - feat: Support replaygain album gain
 - feat: Persist playlist
 - feat: Multiple playlists
-- fix: A bug where Electron Helper starts using tons of CPU
+- fix: A bug where Electron Helper starts using tons of CPU (???)
+- feat: Search
 - feat: Add a view that recommends random music from library and shows them nicely

 #### Backend

 - feat: Parse year from date if the date is an ISO date
-- feat: Add path to cover for album
 - feat: Send progress info to frontend

 #### Playlist